rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Client.md

 ORB_TAG=1.2.0
 DOCKER_NETWORK=br-lab # docker network

-# Docker network where the agent will collect the IP's
+# Docker Network where the agent will collect the IP's
 DOCKER_SUBNET=172.10.10.0/24

-# API Key for connection with the Diode Server -> diode-ingestion
+# API Key for connection with Diode Server -> diode-ingestion
 DIODE_API_KEY=507006398ea55f210835a66ee98b2a301d9abf6d

-# Diode Server Url
+# Diode Server URL
 DIODE_HOST=172.10.10.120:80

 # Of your choice
 AGENT_NAME=agent1 # Agent name
-SITE_NAME=RNP # Name of the Site to be added/created in Netbox SCHEDULE='"*/10 * * * *"' # Time to re-run the collection
+SITE_NAME=RNP # Site name to be added/created in Netbox
+SCHEDULE='"*/10 * * * *"' # Time for re-collecting

 ```

 4. After defining the variables, use the commands below to allow and export the variables in your environment: